iamnaymur/Learning_Java/README.md

     }
 }
 ```

 ![img_1.png](img_1.png)

 ### 2. **Inheritance**

 Inheritance allows a class to inherit properties and methods from another class.
 The class that inherits is called a
 child class, and the class being inherited from is the parent class.

+There are **4 types of inheritance**.

+1. Single inheritance
+2. Multilevel inheritance
+3. Hierarchical inheritance

 **Example:**